anrouxel/rust-discid/README.md

 [examples/](https://git.sr.ht/~phw/rust-discid/tree/main/item/examples) directory.

 ## Contribute
-The source code for discid-sys is available on [SourceHut](https://git.sr.ht/~phw/rust-discid).
+The source code for rust-discid is available on [SourceHut](https://git.sr.ht/~phw/rust-discid).

 Please report any issues on the